 Article II.
 Purposes and Objectives

-To provide a central voice for academic matters in the state of California.
+1.1 provide a central voice for academic matters in the state of California,

-1.2 To promote and advance teaching and learning in California public community colleges,
+1.2 promote and advance excellence in teaching, success in learning, and completion of educational goals in California public community colleges,

-1.3 To provide an instructional administrative perspective on community college issues in California,
+1.3 provide an instructional administrative perspective on community college issues in California,

-1.4 To participate with the California Community Colleges Chancellor’s Office in the consultation process seeking and representing CIOs and, where possible, the views of our liaison organizations: California Community College Association for Occupational Education (CCCAOE), Council of Chief Librarians (CCL), and Association for Community and Continuing Education (ACCE),
+1.4 participate with the California Community Colleges Chancellor’s Office in the consultation process seeking input from and representing the views of CIOs,

-1.5 To provide and sustain a communication link among instructional administrators, and
+1.5 provide and sustain a communication link among instructional administrators, and

 Article IV.
 Annual Business Meeting(s)